 If you have any questions about using Gestalt theory in photography, let us know in the comments.

-Also, we love good news, so if our photography composition tips have helped you to understand how to use Gestalt theory in photography, share that too.
+Also, I love good news, so if my photography composition tips have helped you to understand how to use Gestalt theory in photography, share that too.